 - Excellent verbal communication skills – must be able to interpret reporting of maintenance issues and provide clear instruction or update about interventions or repairs

-- Problem solving skills – must be able to work independently, knowing or being able to source information to resolve issues with machinery.
-May have to identify, isolate and repair issues based on reporting of faults from production team.
+- Problem-solving skills – must be able to work independently, knowing or being able to source information to resolve issues with machinery.
+May have to identify, isolate and repair issues based on reporting of faults from the production team.

 - IT skills – including database upkeep, logs and reporting, and cross-team communication

 - Team working – as well as team working with maintenance colleagues, must be able to work efficiently with production team members to keep downtime of the manufacturing line to a minimum